 D. Verification of Credentials and Criminal Background Checks

 State laws (G.S.
-126-30 and 14-122.1) and the Southern Association of Colleges and Schools (SACS), the regional body for accreditation of degree-granting higher educations institutions in the Southern states, require the verification of certain education and professional credentials.
+126-30 and 14-122.1) and the Southern Association of Colleges and Schools (SACS), the regional body for accreditation of degree-granting higher education institutions in the Southern states, require the verification of certain education and professional credentials.
 When falsified credentials are discovered prior to employment, the applicant must be disqualified from consideration.
 Confirmed falsification of required credentials discovered after the employee has been hired will result in disciplinary action up to and including dismissal.
 State law mandates dismissal where the employee provided false or misleading information in order to meet the position qualifications.

-E. Approval Authority
+F. Approval Authority